7bitcoder/7bitConf/README.md

 auto configuration = ConfigurationBuilder{}.addJsonStream(stream).build();
 ```

-The stream must return the proper JSON file otherwise, the method will throw an exception
+The stream must return the proper JSON file otherwise, the method will throw an exception.

-### Json Object
+### JSON Object

 A JSON object configuration source is added using the addJson(JsonObject json) builder method.